Sama1504/Prompt-Dodge/README.md

 - Answer the engineering prompts correctly to score points.
 - Avoid colliding with obstacles.

-## Screenshots
-[Include screenshots or GIFs of your game in action]

 ## Installation
 1. Clone the repository.
 2. Install Python and Pygame if not already installed.